open-telemetry/community/CONTRIBUTING.md

 you will need to [retain the original copyright notice](https://github.com/cncf/foundation/blob/master/copyright-notices.md#dont-change-someone-elses-notice-without-their-permission).

-Any contributed third-party code must originally be Apache 2.0-Licensed or must carry a permisive software license that is compatible when combining with Apache 2.0 License.
+Any contributed third-party code must originally be Apache 2.0-Licensed or must carry a permissive software license that is compatible when combining with Apache 2.0 License.
 At this moment, BSD and MIT are the only [OSI-approved licenses](https://opensource.org/licenses/alphabetical) known to be compatible.